 This course is designed for students interested in entering any sector of healthcare or wish to learn more about their own personal health.
 Students will learn about the complexities of human physiology and will apply this knowledge to clinical situations.
 Departing from the lecture style method of instruction, this is a case study based course using problem-based learning.
 Students are presented with a story and work together in groups to interpret, analyze and /or debate ethical issues associated with the diagnosis and treatment of the human pathology.
-Students will take part in laboratory exercises to reinforce and expand upon the case studies.
+Students are routinely required to present their findings in class.
 Medical terminology will be emphasized.
-Each of the human body organ systems will be discussed throughout the year.
-Non-mandatory dissections will be performed as relevant to the material covered.
-This class emphasizes working in groups.
-Students will routinely present their findings to the class.
-This course may include dissection; in compliance with State Board of Education policy, students may decline to participate in dissections and demonstrate competency through alternative methods.
+The human body organ systems will be discussed throughout the year.
+Students will take part in laboratory activities to reinforce and expand upon the case studies.
+Non-mandatory dissections will be performed as relevant to the material.
+In compliance with State Board of Education policy, students may decline to participate in dissections and demonstrate competency through alternative methods.